tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity_--_part_1.md

   <img src="{{ site.url }}/img/aitvuup1/19-vector-variables.png" class="fullwidth" />
 </figure>

 These new *Gravity* and *Wind* variables, of course, have no effect on Nyan Cat's movement, as this is still controlled using the original variables.
-Replace them with a new `velocity` (to which you will soon add the various forces acting on Nyan cat) and `location` vectors:
+Replace them with a new `velocity` (to which you'll soon add the various forces acting on Nyan cat) and `location` vectors:

 {% highlight js %}
 ...